-In fiscal year 2018, long-term incentive compensation to key personnel, including the company's named executive officers, was comprised primarily of restricted awards.
-The restricted stock awards awarded last year vest ratably over a three year period beginning on the anniversary of the date of grant.
-The Compensation Committee believes that its fiscal year 2018 approach to long-term incentive compensation provided the appropriate long-term incentives from both executive retention and pay-for-performance perspectives.
+In fiscal year 2021, long-term incentive compensation to key personnel, including our named executive officers, was comprised of restricted stock awards.
+The restricted stock awards granted in fiscal year 2021 to our named executive officers vest ratably quarterly over a one-year period beginning in the quarter following the date of grant.
+The Compensation Committee believes that its fiscal year 2021 approach to awarding long-term incentive compensation provided the appropriate long-term incentives from both executive retention and pay-for-performance perspectives and rewarded such executives for managing through the novel coronavirus pandemic.
 The Compensation Committee believes that the granting of restricted stock awards supports the executive retention goal.

-Streamline has historically awarded equity grants to executive officers upon the commencement of their employment with the company.
-In addition, from time to time, the Compensation Committee has considered and approved additional grants to certain associates of the company, including the executive officers, where circumstances make such grants appropriate to the company's incentive and retention goals.
-In approving equity grants during fiscal year 2018, the Compensation Committee considered a number of factors, including the number of shares available for grant under the Second Amended 2013 Plan, the grant rate over certain periods (as a percentage of shares of common stock), the amount of restricted stock to be granted, the performance of the named executive officer and his role, the impact of specific grants on the total compensation of the named executive officer, and the aggregate retention strength of all unvested equity held by such named executive officer and other key personnel.
-During fiscal year 2018, the Compensation Committee approved grants of equity incentive awards to certain of our associates, including the following equity grants to our named executive officers:
+We have historically awarded equity grants to executive officers upon the commencement of their employment with the company.
+Executive officers of the Company are reviewed annually and considered for additional grants.
+The awards for fiscal year 2022 have not been finalized or reported, and accordingly, are not included in the tables and discussion herein.
+In addition, from time to time, the Compensation Committee has considered and approved additional grants to certain associates of the company, including our executive officers, where circumstances make such grants appropriate to the company's incentive and retention goals.
+In approving equity grants, the Compensation Committee considers a number of factors, including the number of shares available for grant under the Third Amended 2013 Plan, the grant rate over certain periods (as a percentage of shares of common stock), the amount of restricted stock to be granted, the performance of the named executive officer and role, the impact of specific grants on the total compensation of the named executive officer, the aggregate retention strength of all unvested equity held by such named executive officer and other key personnel, and competitive market data from our Compensation Peer Group and other broader market sources.

+During fiscal year 2021, the Compensation Committee approved grants of equity incentive awards to certain of our associates, including the following equity grants to our named executive officers: